 Works on synthetic fibers and hard-to-remove stains.

-Baking soda and peroxide: Sprinkle stain with baking soda.
+Baking soda and peroxide: (Hydrogen peroxide can bleach some fibers, so test on a small, inconspicuous area before using.)
+Sprinkle stain with baking soda.
 Pour solution of 1/2 cup 3% hydrogen peroxide mixed with one teaspoon eco-friendly dish liquid.
-Scrub into stain.
+Work into stain.
+Try to avoid scrubbing, as this can damage the fibers in carpet.
 Let stand 15 minutes.
 Vacuum.

 Works on any type of carpet fiber and some common stains, including organic, food and pet stains.